samplchallenges/SAMPL7/host_guest/cyclodextrin_derivatives/host_files/README.md

 - `bCD.cdx` : ChemDraw file of host beta-cyclodextrin provided by Katy Kellett May 10th, 2019.
 - `sampl_host_structures_coded.cdx` : ChemDraw file of the host structures with code names included, provided by Katy Kellett May 15, 2019.
 - `sampl_host_structures_1.cdx` : ChemDraw file of the host structures without any code names, provided by Katy Kellett May 15, 2019.
+- `host_input_maker.ipynb`: The jupyter notebook used to generate the MOL2 and SDF files for each guest using OpenEye toolkits and the PDBs that were provided by Katy Kellett.